 Schizoaffective disorder, a perplexing and chronic mental-health condition, is a hybrid of two mental illnesses in that it incorporates features of schizophrenia (i.e., hallucinations or delusions) and mood disorders (i.e., mania and/or depression).
 Symptoms may occur simultaneously or at different times.
 Cycles of severe symptoms are often followed by periods of improvement or high energy.
 This mental condition causes both a loss of contact with reality and mood problems.1 It is not known whether schizoaffective disorder is related mainly to schizophrenia or to mood disorder.
 Although schizoaffective disorder can be managed, it cannot be cured, and most patients will experience relapses.1

-The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, defines the disorder as the presence of schizophrenia symptoms concurrent with mood symptoms (depression or bipolar) that last for a considerable portion of a 1-month period.1 Schizoaffective disorder is classified into two kinds: type 1 (bipolar type), which involves some schizophrenia symptoms and episodes of mania and bipolar disorders, and type 2 (depressive type), which includes schizophrenia symptoms and major depressive episodes.1
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, defines the disorder as the presence of schizophrenia symptoms concurrent with mood symptoms (such as depression) that last for a considerable portion of a 1-month period.1 Schizoaffective disorder is classified into two kinds: type 1, which involves some schizophrenia symptoms and episodes of mania, and type 2 (depressive type), which includes schizophrenia symptoms and major depressive episodes.1

 Schizoaffective disorder usually begins in an individual’s late teens or in early adulthood, often between the ages of 16 and 30 years.
 It appears to occur slightly less often in men than in women, and it is rare in children.1